 Level 5 Drywall Finish, What You Need to Know

 What is a level 5 drywall finish?
-Most people in the construction industry know that there are 6 levels of drywall, ranked from 0 to 5.
-But do you really understand what that means?
+Most people in the construction industry know that there are 6 levels of drywall finish, ranked from 0 to 5.
+But do you really understand the details of each drywall finish level?

-The drywall construction, painting, and manufacturing trade associations recognize 6 finish levels of drywall surfaces for walls, ceilings, or other construction.
+The drywall construction, painting, and manufacturing trade associations recognize 6 finish levels of drywall surfaces for interior walls and ceilings.

 This ranking system was developed by the Gypsum Association in 1991 to standardize how walls are assembled and sealed during the building process.

 These guidelines define in detail the exact level of finish.
-To fully comprehend how you arrive at a Level 5 finish, it helps to understand the levels before it.
+To fully comprehend how you arrive at a Level 5 finish, it helps to understand each level before it.

 Level 0

-Level 0 finish means the drywall has been attached to the foundation or infrastructure but has no finish.
+Level 0 finish means the drywall has been attached to the walls and ceilings but has no paper tape, mesh, or joint compound finish applied to it.

 Level 1 Drywall Finish

 Level 1 refers to the most basic level of finish.
-The drywall taping is set into the joint compound but is not embedded.
+Drywall tape is applied to the seams and butt joints, but nothing further has been coated with mud.

-Level 1 finish is also known as fire tape, which is the minimum amount of taping required to achieve fire ratings on partitions.
+Level 1 finish is also referred to as fire tape, which is the minimum amount of taping required to achieve fire ratings on partitions.

 Level 2 Drywall Finish

-Level 2 is also an unfinished state where the wall has yet to be painted, but the taping is more detailed and extensive.
+Level 2 is also an unfinished state where the wall is not likely to be painted and not visible to public or living areas.

 Joint tape is embedded in the compound.
 Tool marks and ridges are allowed.
-Corner beads and drywall screw heads are covered, and excess mud is wiped away.
+Corner bead and drywall nails or screw heads are coated and excess mud is wiped away.

-This level is used in garages, warehouses, and other storage areas.
+Level 2 is commonly used in garages, warehouses, and other storage areas, or walls to receive tile.

 The 5 Levels of Drywall Finish – Image Credit, ProForm Finishing Products